Lampropoulosss/mp3convert.tv/README.md

 How to make a docker image?
 1) `docker build -t mp3convert .` (MAKE SURE TO EXPOSE PORT 3000 WHILE RUNNING YOUR DOCKER IMAGE IN A CONTAINER!)

+## General Info
+1) The application tries to use [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).
+If that doesn't work, it uses the backend server instead (endpoint: */api/download/stream*).
+2) The application has been tested with **Node.JS Version 16.16.0** and it is working fine.